"A Posteriori" Limited High Order and Robust Residual Distribution Schemes for Transient Simulations of Fluid Flows in Gas Dynamics: Discretization Strategy

-A RD numerical scheme is entirely determined by the strategy with which one distributes the the total residual amongst the degrees of freedom $\sigma$ .
-This strategy in \eqref{eq:fluctuation} is defined by means of distribution coefficients $\beta_\sigma$ as
+Having provided the context, let us now take the above definitions for Residual Distributions from bottom-up.
+The actual way, the strategy is carried out, can be summarized as follows.
+First of all we chose a numerical spatial scheme to determine $\Phi^K$.
+An RD numerical scheme is entirely determined by the strategy with which one distributes the the total residual amongst the degrees of freedom $\sigma$ .
+This strategy in \eqref{eq:fluctuation} is defined by means of a distribution coefficients $\beta_\sigma$ as

 Hence one specific RD scheme is defined for each and every set of parameters $\beta_{\sigma}$.
 The conservation property \eqref{eq:fluctuation} enforces that

 The final RD scheme results from collecting the residuals $\phi_\sigma^K$ from cells surrounding the point associated to the specific DoF $\sigma$, that is